 Amyotrophic Lateral Sclerosis (ALS) is a disease that leads to the death of neurons controlling voluntary muscles.

-It is considered to be 100% fatal, and there are currently few treatments to improve the quality of life of patients.
+It is considered to be 100% fatal, and there are currently few care options to improve the quality of life of patients.

-Despite this current outcome, many researchers are looking to understand how the endocannabinoid system can potentially be a cure or treatment option for those suffering from various neurological diseases, including ALS.
+Despite this current outcome, many researchers are looking to understand how the endocannabinoid system can potentially be a cure option for those suffering from various neurological diseases, including ALS.